PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 This project is a simulation of an enterprise network built using the tool Cisco Packet Tracer. which is freely avaliable and is used by those who wish to practice their networking skills.

-The primary goal of this project was to strengthen and apply core networking and cybersecurity concepts through the design and implementation of a scalable enterprise-style network.
+The primary goal of this project was to strengthen my understanding of core networking and cybersecurity concepts through the design and implementation of a scalable enterprise-style network.

 My project focuses on the following concepts:
 - VLAN segmentation